 What are your feelings about the future for Indigenous Peoples in Canada?

 I see the change in young people.
 I see hopefulness and an idea of what the future should look like.
-I know the history of the residential schools, forced relocation, sixties scoop is horrible and hard but if that is all you talk about and that’s all you transmit to kids then you are setting them up for failure.
+I know the history of the residential schools, forced relocation, and sixties scoop is horrible and hard but if that is all you talk about and that’s all you transmit to kids then you are setting them up for failure.
 You have to give them a sense of hopefulness.
 And to me the hopefulness is looking at the treaties and saying “here’s what the original relationship looked like, we were partners, we knew this relationship would take ongoing hard work so try to live up to that model.”
 I see young people getting it – they get what that relationship should look like.

 We hope you have found this interview with former Commissioner Wilson interesting.
 We really appreciated the opportunity to share his insight with you.
 James Wilson has since resigned as Commissioner to pursue other interests.

-Here's another article on treaties What's the Difference Between Historic and Modern Treaties
+- What's the Difference Between Historic and Modern Treaties

-And here's one on treaty education: Treaty education camp highlights teachers' role in eliminating racism in classrooms
+- Treaty education camp highlights teachers' role in eliminating racism in classrooms